sinch/net-ConferenceCalling/readme.md

 }
 ```

 Done.
-Next things is to give our system's Index action all current conferences.
+Next thing is to give our system's Index action all current conferences.
 So, change Index action to look like this:

 ```
 public ActionResult Index() {